DaveThw/davethw.github.io/_posts/2019-03-04-installing-jekyll.md

 ```
 *(took about 10s!)*

+## Set up local repository

-Then set up a local repository to work from - if you already have a (basic) website repository on GitHub, then:
+Next we need to set up a local repository to work from - if you already have a (basic) website repository on GitHub, then:
 ```shell
 ~/websites $ git clone https://github.com/DaveThw/davethw.github.io.git
 ```